-Prerequisite(s): Consent of instructor or permission of BLT Academic Advisor, BLT

-Department Chair or any BLT Program Coordinator.
+Prerequisite(s): Consent of instructor or permission of BLT Academic Advisor, BLT Department Chair or any BLT Program Coordinator.

-Recommended Preparation: Completion of ITS 144.
+Recommended Preparation: Completion of or qualification for ITS 144.

 Comment: BUS 195CA must be taken for a letter grade only for program credit.